Faceland — Fractional Marketing Leadership & System Stabilisation

 - Acquisition-heavy growth model

-- Growth relied primarily on new customer acquisition, with limited structural focus on retention, repeat treatments, and lifecycle communication.
+- Growth relied on customer acquisition, with opportunities to focus on retention, repeat treatments, and lifecycle communication.

 - Technical and compliance constraints

-- Website and booking systems showed functional and conversion-related limitations and opportunities
+- Website and booking systems showed functional and conversion-related opportunities

 - Regulatory requirements around consent, cookies, and healthcare advertising required prioritisation and clarification